PoisotLab/ms_mangal_synthesis/manuscript.md

 @Whit62 suggested that natural communities can be partitioned across biomes, largely defined as a function of their relative precipitation and temperature.
-For all networks for which the latitude and longitude was known, we extracted the value of the first (average temperature) and twelfth (annual precipitation) from the WorldClim 2 data [@FickHijm17].
-This allows situating every network on the map of biomes according to @Whit62 (note that because the frontiers between biomes are not based on any empirical or systematic process, they have been omitted from this analysis).
-In +@fig:biomes, we show that even though networks, overall, capture the diversity of the precipitation/temperature climate well, types of networks have been studied in sub-spaces only.
+For all networks for which the latitude and longitude was known, we extracted the value temperature (BioClim1, yearly average) and precipitation (BioClim12, total annual) from the WorldClim 2 data [@FickHijm17].
+Using these we can plot every network on the map of biomes drawn by @Whit62 (note that because the frontiers between biomes are not based on any empirical or systematic process, they have been omitted from this analysis).
+In +@fig:biomes, we show that even though networks capture the overall diversity of precipitation and temperature, types of networks have been studied in sub-spaces only.
 Specifically, parasitism networks have been studied in colder and drier climates; mutualism networks in wetter climates; predation networks display less of a bias.